Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Introduction and Main Results

 Bounds on the expectation of the inverse circumradius process are presented below.

 \begin{proposition} In the above notation it holds that

-where $R_1$ and $R_2$ are two independent range processes defined at \eqref{Range-process}. \end{proposition} The lower bound in \eqref{eq:inverse-bounds-circumradius} follows from the fact that when one of the coordinates of $\fatW(t)$ first attains range $\sqrt{2}$, the whole path is still contained in a square with side length $\sqrt{2}$.
-Hence, the circumradius of the convex hull of the path is smaller than or equal to half of the diagonal of such square.
-On the other hand, as soon as one of the two independent range processes hits value $2$, the circumradius must be at least $1$.
+where $\mathfrak{r}$ is the constant defined in \eqref{eq:frak_constant}. \end{proposition} The lower bound in \eqref{eq:inverse-bounds-circumradius} follows from the corresponding equivalence in law from Proposition \ref{prop:equivalence} combined with Jensen's inequality and the upper bound from \eqref{bounds-circumradius}.
+For the upper bound, notice that as soon as one of the two independent range processes hits value $2$, the circumradius must be at least $1$.
 For a detailed proof see Section \ref{sec:Inverse-bounds}.

 The most challenging task of this article is to obtain bounds (especially an upper bound) on the expected time needed for the inradius process to attain value $1$.

 \begin{proposition} In the above notation it holds that